 - Chase Sapphire Reserve – 3x points for Travel Expenses

-- Citi Thank You Preferred & Prestige – 3x points for Travel Expenses
+- Citi Thank You Preferred & – 3x points for Travel Expenses

 - Chase Sapphire Preferred – 2x points for Travel Expenses